russellwmoore/thanksgiving/README.md

 #### Routes/Tests

-Follow test descriptions to fillout appropriate routes for `api/people` and `api/dishes`.
+Follow the test descriptions to fillout appropriate routes for `api/people` and `api/dishes`.

 Note:
 You will be building out all of the actual test logic for yourself.
+A few example tests have been provided to help you get started.
+Work on the people routes first then do the dishes routes.

 To run tests use `npm test`.